#Featured

 Continuous Feedback

-The notion of continuous feedback is one of the most prominent differences between British and American curricula.
+One of the most prominent differences between British and American curricula is the notion of continuous feedback.
 In the British curriculum, feedback on student performance may be less continuous, primarily provided through periodic assessments and examinations.
 While teachers offer feedback on assignments and exams, it may not be as immediate or ongoing compared to the American curriculum.

 In contrast, the American curriculum emphasizes continuous feedback as an integral part of the learning process.
 Teachers provide regular feedback on student work, offering insights into strengths and areas for improvement and guiding students in enhancing their learning.